 Push your pace more and more – you are almost done and you are not about to crash and burn at this point (unless it is psychological).
 I like to count down by tenths of a mile from 12.1 and tell myself to push just a bit harder with each tenth that passes.
 Give your hardest effort over the final tenth.

 - Focus on the mile you are in.
 Don’t worry about how you will feel in the next mile or at the end of the race.

-- Don’t stare at your GPS instant pace (trees and skyscrapers can throw it off), but check in on your mile laps to determine if you are running on pace.
+- Don’t stare at your GPS instant pace (trees and skyscrapers can throw it off).
+Instead, set it to show lap pace and check in on your mile or km laps to determine if you are running on pace.

 - Bad miles and good miles alike occur in a race.
-Don’t stress over a mile split that is too fast or too slow – simply correct course and focus on the next mile.
+Don’t stress over a mile split that is too fast or too slow – simply get back to goal pace and focus on the next mile.